GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ## 2.1.0 Base Functionality

 > [!NOTE]
-> If you have the GAGGIA New Classic 2018/2019 (auto shut-off after 20mins), then it is highly recommended to fully bypass the ECO PCB that is on board by following [this](https://www.youtube.com/watch?v=WNs3uSLA4Ts&t=199s) video.
+> If you have the GAGGIA New Classic 2018/2019 (auto shut-off after 20mins), then you will need to fully bypass the ECO PCB that is on board by following [this](https://www.youtube.com/watch?v=WNs3uSLA4Ts&t=199s) video.
 Instead of buying a new switch just remove the spring inside it.
+Further steps are shown here [ECO  bypass](#_212-bypass-eco-board-and-disable-eco-timer).

 ### 2.1.1 Power Delivery
 Take off the top cover of your machine by unscrewing the 2 top screws.
 Be sure to mark your top left power connector so you don't mix them up (even though it's not that hard to understand which one is which).